auth0/docs/articles/connector/update.md

 ### 1. Verify the version you have installed

-Hover over the Connector status indicator on the dashbaord:
+Hover over the Connector status indicator on the dashboard:

 ![](/media/articles/connector/update/adldap-connector-version.png)

 The tooltip will indicate the current status and the installed version.

 ### 2. Download the latest version

 ::: note